M. Hakan Yavuz: Academic career

 Yavuz began his academic career at Bilkent University in 1996 while he was completing his dissertation.
 After spending one year there, he joined the University of Utah as an assistant professor in 1998.
 He held a joint appointment in the university's Department of Political Science and the Middle East Center.
 Yavuz was a Kroc Institute For International Peace Study Fellow at the University of Notre Dame in 2001 followed by his one-year fellowship at the University of California-Irvine in 2000.
 He taught as a visiting professor at Sarajevo University in Bosnia, Waseda University in Tokyo, Manas University in Biskek, and the Central European University in Budapest.

-Since 2009, Yavuz runs the Turkish Studies Project funded by Turkish Coalition of America, one of whose main purposes is to reject the conventional interpretation of the Armenian genocide.
+Since 2009, Yavuz runs the Turkish Studies Project funded by Turkish Coalition of America, one of the main purposes of which is to deny that the Armenian genocide constituted a genocide.
 Yavuz wrote that "there was no genocide, but rather local responses to the Armenian provocations, the guerrilla tactics on the side of the occupying Russian army, and the rebellions in different parts of Anatolia".